Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The program itself costs right around $500.
 With that, you get 18 months of direct access to all of Kranse’s tools, lessons and materials so you can prepare not just for the PSAT, but for the SAT when the time comes as well.
 They offer a 7-day Cram Guarantee, which is a money-back guarantee if you don’t like the program after seven days.

 In our team’s opinion, what sets this course apart from others is the videos, which average only 10 minutes in length and are easily digestible, to ensure a high level of engagement.
 Their approach is focused on strategy and test-taking skills as opposed to memorization, which we liked.
+If there is one change we’d like to see, however, it would be more content review, especially for math subject matter.

 We believe that as a mid-range package from a pricing standpoint, this program has a great deal to offer in terms of its promise for success.
 It boasts a solid track record as an option for those looking for a comprehensive, strategy-based test prep resource.